Email Us Contact

 Licensed PIs have access to databases, surveillance equipment, and investigative resources that are restricted from public use.

-How Much Does a Private Investigator Cost in the USA?
+How Much Does a Private Investigator Cost in the USA

 Private investigator rates vary significantly across the United States based on location, case complexity, and the type of investigation needed.
 Here is what you should know about private investigator costs before hiring: